October 14th, 2024 Guest Posts

-My darling friend @SueK had a tricky sober night out last weekend.
-Lucky for us she’s been able to brilliantly articulate what was going on for her so that we might gain an insight into how and why she struggled in this social environment.
-I know I’ve gained greater knowledge and understanding from reading about her experience.
+My friend and sober hero @SueK had a tricky sober night recently and brilliantly articulated what was going on for her so that we might gain an insight into how and why she struggled in this social environment.
+I gained greater knowledge and understanding from reading about her experience.

 ======================